 SAP Professional certification

-Professional level SAP Certification is far more extensive and requires a greater knowledge and understanding beyond SAP basics.
-In order to become professionally certified, you also need to have proven SAP experience within a business environment.
+Professional-level SAP Certification is far more extensive and requires greater knowledge and understanding beyond SAP basics.
+To become professionally certified, you must also have proven SAP experience within a business environment.

 SAP Specialist or Master certification